 With our recipes, I want you to be able to read the article and know why the recipe came out the way it did, so that you then have the confidence and knowledge to make it your own.

-I started this site with my fiancé in 2019 (our wedding plans got pushed due to Covid-19, so we’ll tie the knot in 2021!).
+I started this site with my wife in 2019 (we recently tied the knot in November 2021!).
 I have always been into cooking, developing recipes, and teaching so we figured what better way to publish what we’re up to than to start a blog!
 When we’re not in the kitchen cooking, we love to go on off-roading adventures, snorkel (Hawaii is my favorite for this), and spend the day at Disneyland.

 If there is any advice I could give homecooks it would be to cook and taste with intent.
 It is like the difference between drinking wine and tasting wine.
 When you drink wine your focus is consumption and feeling.
 When you taste wine you are looking for why you feel that way about what you are consuming.